1st Geneva Convention – wounded and sick in the field

 The competent authorities shall ensure that the medical establishments and formations mentioned above are, as far as possible, located in such a way that possible attacks against military objectives cannot put these medical establishments and formations in danger.

-1. the fact that the personnel of the formation or the establishment are armed and that they use their weapons for their own defense or that of their wounded and sick;
+1. the fact that the personnel of the formation or establishment are armed and that they use their weapons for their own defense or that of their wounded and sick;

 CHAPTER IV.
 STAFF